northern-information/soot/README.md

 Soot makes animating and positioning your illustrated collection of .pngs easy.
 It can be used for UI elements, characters, symbols, and animations.

-Soot is only a demo.
-It is neither production ready nor feature complete.

 ## Requirements

 Soot *should* work on all versions of norns.
 It was developed on `221214`.